 5. Test your bravery at a terrifying haunted house

-- “Unhinged: Housewarming at Winchester Mystery House
+- “Unhinged: Hotel” at Winchester Mystery House (San Jose)

-- “Tricks and Treats” at Great America
+- “Tricks and Treats” at Great America (Santa Clara)

-6. Go apple picking at these lovely Bay Area orchards
+7. Go apple picking at these lovely Bay Area orchards

-Apple season peaks in the Bay Area in September and October, so many local orchards will soon open their doors for “U Pick,” when people can visit and pick their own apples.
+Apple season peaks in the Bay Area in September and October, so many local orchards will open their doors for “U Pick,” when people can visit and pick their own apples.

 - Apple-A-Day Ratzlaff Ranch (Sebastapol)